 The importance of stories for kids in their 3 developmental stagesBy Renee Irving Lee and Ian Allan

 Reading to your child is one of the greatest gifts any parent can give.
+Stories for kids are so important.
 Children whose parents read aloud to them every day are almost one year ahead of their same aged-peers who do not receive daily read alouds.
 There is no question that parents should be reading to their children as young as possible – but what are the best reading strategies for each stage of a child’s development, and at what age should you start?

 Read to me early: Reading to your Unborn Baby

 From roughly 25 weeks, researchers have found that sounds outside the womb are clear to the child in utero (but are about 10 decibels lower).
 These sounds are your baby’s connection to the outside world.
 There is no better way for a baby to get to know their parent’s voices than to be read a bedtime story.
 Not only does this enhance your baby’s brain development, but the calmness associated with reading also reduces maternal stress and anxiety.
 Here’s some tips on reading to your unborn baby: